-Education Amendments of 1972, Title IX; Non-Discrimination: The district has a policy of nondiscrimination on the basis of sex.
-This policy applies to all students insofar as participation in programs and activities is concerned, with few exceptions such as contact sports, in accordance with federal law.
-For all aspects of educational programs and activities, the school district requires non-discrimination on the basis of race, color, national origin, sex, disability or any other unlawful consideration.
+Title VI of the Civil Rights Act of 1964; Non-Discrimination: For all aspects of educational programs and activities, the school district requires non-discrimination on the basis of race, color, national origin, sex, disability or any other unlawful consideration.
 Lack of English language acquisition will not be a barrier to admission and participation.
 The Governing Board are committed to equal opportunity for all individuals in education.
 District programs, activities, and practices shall be free from discrimination based on race, color, ancestry, nationality, national origin, ethnicity, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
-A complaint may be filed with the Superintendent's office.